Ancient Stones

 Description

 This large recumbent stone caught my eye one Sunday evening when returning from North Berwick.
 It lies on the foreshore just a few metres west of Aberlady village and measures 2.35m long x 1.20m wide x 0.75m thick.
 The stone is well rounded, most likely by the tides, as it presently lies between high and low tide marks.
 One end is pointed and the stone is of a type local to the area.
-There is no known prehistoric association with this stone and whether it stood upright is unlikely ever to be known, unless time travel is developed.
+There is no known prehistoric associations with this stone and whether it stood upright is unlikely ever to be known, unless time travel is developed.
 I'm working on that!

 Directions